EliteGuzhva/Bulls-Bears/frontend/bulls-n-bears/README.md

-# Getting Started with Create React App
+# Bulls and Bears React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Abstract

+This is UI part for B&B web app, a React Single Page Application.

+Following tools and technologies are used in addition:
+- Typescript
+- Emotion

 ## Available Scripts